3 Ways to Increase Profit Using Existing Resources.

 It’s a continual battle in business to generate new enquiries and keep the money coming in.
 It’s particularly difficult in home improvement businesses because the nature of it means there is little short-term repeat business.
 It can feel like a continual battle to keep the sales pipe line up.
 This often means a ‘feast and famine’ existence as weeks of business are followed by slow weeks because there was no time for marketing during the busy period.

-Consistent marketing could ensure a more steady flow of leads but in the meantime, could you do more to increase profit from the enquiries and resources that you do have.
+Consistent marketing could ensure a steadier flow of leads but in the meantime, could you do more to increase profit from the enquiries and resources that you do have.
 Read more about small business marketing in 2022.

 You can use our calculator to work out what difference small changes could make.
 You will need to know your numbers before you start.
 How many quotes per week, your average order value and average profit.